 1 year goal: Hit $ 5,000 / month ($ 60,000 per year) on sales with new business

 Step 3: Mapping

-Now that you have your final destination for five years, focus on getting you there, design your map, with short-term goals.
+Now that you have your final destination for five years, focus on getting you there, and design your map, with short-term goals.
 Keith Ferrari has a powerful strategy called the Networking Action Plan (NAP), which he explains, sometimes in a brick account, to connect your networking strategy with your goal.
-Mapping is one of the crucial steps to improve networking skills.
+Mapping is one of the crucial steps to improving networking skills.

-Your top 3 may include any consultants or advisors, customers will be advocating for you, investors who believe in your view, a co-founder or a member who can be a hired person, a boss or a manager who can encourage you to raise or Strategic position within the organization or superconductors that make up your network You will be connected to any of the above.
+Your top 3 may include any consultants or advisors, customers who will be advocating for you, investors who believe in your view, a co-founder or a member who can be a hired person, a boss or a manager who can encourage you to raise or Strategic position within the organization or superconductors that make up your network You will be connected to any of the above.

-If you want to start a resource, you can have three potential partners, an investor and a potential client.
-For a best-selling book, three can be your agent, promotional partner or editor.
+If you want to start a resource, you can have three potential partners, an investor, and a potential client.
+For a best-selling book, three can be your agent, promotional partner, or editor.

 It is important to invest some time in a thorough study for self-confidence.
 Three people are essential to helping you achieve your goals faster.